hellocoop/hello-nextjs-sample/README.md

 ## 2\.
 Clone your fork to your local machine
 [How to clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-Open a terminal on your machine, and run this command replacing `<YOUR_ACCOUNT>` with your GitHub handle
+Open a terminal on your machine, and run this command replacing `<YOUR_ACCOUNT>` with your GitHub handle:

 ```sh
 git clone https://github.com/<YOUR_ACCOUNT>/hello-nextjs-starter